uni-algo/uni-algo/include/uni_algo/ext/README.md

 This directory contains extensions for uni-algo library.

-Note that the extensions use unx:: namespace intead of uni:: namespace.
+Note that the extensions use unx:: namespace intead of una:: namespace.

 All the extensions are header-only.